 We might be traveling some but will answer as fast as possible.

 This is an expedition for nature photographers who are passionate about photographing in magical light conditions and who want the possibility to get the best out of each unique moment on this tour.
 To enhance the chances for better photographs we will schedule longer stops than usual when going ashore in order to provide participants with enough time for photography.
-We will use two zodiac boats to go on shore or when searching for the wildlife at sea or in the drifting ice.
+Even if the drift ice will be situated far north we will go there and search for wildlife if the weather situations are good.

 Dates: September 12 - 22 2020

 Duration: 10 nights/11 days